CodigoSur/cyclope/README.rst

 CyclopeCMS
 ========

-CyclopeCMS is a Content Management System or Content Management System developed by CódigoSur with organizations and social movements in Latin America since 2002.
+CyclopeCMS is a Content Management System developed by CódigoSur with organizations and social movements in Latin America since 2002.
 CyclopeCMS is a django based CMS for pythonistas who don't mind coding a bit and dislike overly-complex user interfaces.

-It is based on the concept of categorized collections of heterogeneous content types with associated front-end views that can be laid out in the website's page regions.
-The goal of this project is to create a CMS that is friendly to the end user and versatile for the developer.
-It won't solve every complex problem at UI level but will let you "expose" the solution.

-CyclopeCMS collaborates with the empowerment of organizations and social movements in building knowledge and own free technology while promoting freedom of expression.
-CyclopeCMS not pursue commercial purposes, so the software besides being free, is free.
-Being free software, economic CyclopeCMS development model is based on solidarity between the different organizations involved in the project and those new ones that want to join.
-CyclopeCMS is developed based on the support and participation of social organizations and movements in the project.
-Consider making a donation to the project or hire a service CódigoSur.

 :copyright: 2010-2017 by `Código Sur Sociedad Civil <http://www.codigosur.org>`_
 :url: https://cyclope.codigosur.org